Henare Tomoana: Parliamentary career

 Tomoana's elder half-brother Karaitiana Takamoana was elected to parliament for the Eastern Maori electorate in 1871, and served until his death in 1879.
-Tomoana contested the by-election held in July 1879 to fill the seat left vacant by Takamoana's death.
+Tomoana contested the by-election held in July 1879 to fill the seat.
 He beat Henare Matua and Ieni Tapsell to become the third member of parliament for the Eastern Maori electorate.
 He was initially a supporter of the ministry of Sir George Grey, but soon became increasingly disillusioned.
 In 1879 he voted against Grey in a vote of no-confidence.
 Grey called an election, and in October was replaced as Premier by John Hall.
 Tomoana was, for 17 days, a member of the Executive Council in Hall's administration.

 As an ordinary member of Parliament he made little impact.
 Like other contemporary Māori members he was hampered by a lack of fluent English, but he gained valuable experience in parliamentary procedure and European politics.
 In 1882 he succeeded in getting through to its second reading a bill to set up local Māori committees with power to adjudicate on land titles.
 This bill led directly to the 1883 Native Committees Act which gave committees the authority to advise the Native Land Court, and to arbitrate between Māori disputants in some matters if the disputing parties consented.
 However, because they were regional rather than tribal and had insufficient powers, these committees were not acceptable to most Māori.

 As a member of parliament, Tomoana's influence among Māori grew.
 He was sometimes called on to resolve disputes.
 In 1880 he intervened in a land dispute between Ngati Rakai-paaka of Nuhaka and Ngati Hine of Whakaki and was able to arrange a temporary peace in which discussions could continue.
 He intervened with less immediate success in a land dispute between John Harding and Heta Tiki of Waipawa, but the case was eventually resolved in favour of the Māori owners.

-In the 1884 election, Tomoana was defeated by Wi Pere, and returned to his role as a chief and leader in the Hawke's Bay Region.
+In the 1884 election, Tomoana was defeated by Wi Pere, and returned to his role as a chief and leader in Hawke's Bay.
 In 1886, with Renata Kawepo, he set up a meeting in Hastings to discuss the forthcoming Native Land Administration Bill with John Ballance, the native minister.
 As the first Māori spokesperson Tomoana reviewed past land legislation, concluding that all of it had brought harm to Māori, and asked that they be given more control over their affairs.
 Ballance's Native Land Administration Act 1886 established block committees, but they were generally regarded with suspicion, partly because it was feared that the proceeds of the land would be swallowed up in the committees' costs.